phpvms/docs/docs/acars/install-client.md

 :::

 After selecting the directory, click `Re-Scan Scenery`.
 This will load the scenery database into ACARS for it to run/load later

+---

+## Hardware Configuration

+If you're using hardware to control the sim, ACARS heavily relies on several offsets with FSUIPC, particularly the parking brake.
+Ensure that the offset `0x0BC8` gets set